 Google Photos is the best service for backing up your digital photos to the cloud.
-They have no storage restrictions, your can upload images as well as videos, and visual search helps you find photos by people or things in them.
+They have no storage restrictions, you can upload images as well as videos, and the built-in visual search engine helps you find photos by faces or objects in the picture.
 There’s one feature though that’s still missing in Google Photos.

 You can easily share your photos with anyone using a simple link but Google Photos offers no option for you to embed an existing image into a website.
 That is, if you have already uploaded an image onto Google Photos, you can’t directly embed it into your website through Google Photos.

 Embed Google Photos is a new web app that, as the name suggests, makes it extremely easy for you to pick any image hosted on Google Photos and place it on a web page using simple HTML code.

 Here’re the steps involved:

 - Go to photos.google.com and open any image that you wish to embed in your website.

 - Tap the Share Icon (video tutorial) and then click the Get Link button to generate a shareable link of that image.

 - Go to j.mp/EmbedGooglePhotos, paste that link and it will instantly generate the embed code for your selected picture.